RajanPatel97/Pong/README.md

 # Pong
-A Web Browser Playable Version of Pong
+A Web and Mobile Responsive Playable Version of Pong

 ### https://rajanpatel97.github.io/Pong